rk3026/CptS440_AIproject/README.md

 # **CptS440_AIProject**

 ## Overview
 This project focuses on **Sentiment Analysis** of text data.

-The goal is to classify text into sentiment categories (positive, negative, neutral, etc.) using various machine learning models, including pre-trained models for social media content and review platforms (e.g., Twitter and Yelp).
+It contains a web application where users can provide text/data to run sentiment analysis on.
+The web application will process the text data provided and then output a summary of the overall sentiment of that data through various graphical elements.
+Behind the web app, we utilize various pretrained/fine-tuned transformer-based AI models to process text data.

 ## Setup Instructions